dgruzd/capobvious/README.md

-# MobileDetect
+# Capobvious

-mobile_detect is a lightweight gem for detecting mobile devices.
-It uses the user-agent string combined with specific HTTP headers to detect the mobile environment.
+capobvious is a recepies, which i use every day

 ## Installation